 • The scientific value of the proposed visit and value for the candidate’s future research career

-• Suitability of host laboratory
+• Quality and suitability of the host laboratory

 Payment of the Scientific Exchange Grant